tcf2j/javascript-war-cardgame/README.md

 # WAR!
-A simulated version of the card game WAR using javascript.
+A simulated version of the card game WAR using JavaScript.
 If you enjoy it, hit the ⭐
 # Motivation
 I programmed the card game WAR in JavaScript to sharpen my skills in game logic and work with arrays and objects.
 It was a fun way to practice control flow and simulate real-world game mechanics in code.
 # QuickStart